DCC-EX/dcc-ex.github.io/docs/contributing/website.rst

   :orphan:
   Remove orphan field above when the document is added to a toctree.

+This is a handy tip for pages that are a long time in the making and aren't quite ready for publishing, or for pages that provide context in one specific scenario and could be confusing or misleading if included directly in a toctree.

 Hidden comments
 ________________

-You can hide notes or searchable placeholders by putting placing the text on a line with a space above and below and preceding it with two period and a space, ex: "..
-This is a hidden comment"
+You can hide notes or searchable placeholders by putting placing the text on a line with a space above and below and preceding it with two period and a space, for example ``..
+This is a hidden comment``.

 Submission Procedure
 =====================